 This rule didn’t make sense at all to me, doesn’t matter how hard I try to wrap my head around it.
 I would’ve LOVED the extra time just to explore on my own.
 I mean if they’re trying to limit the number of people to enter the canyon without a guide, why not just limit the number of tickets per hour?

-Anyway, Carrie and Mark went on the non-guided tour.
+Anyway, Carrie and Mark paid extra and went on the non-guided tour.
 In the end, we came to the conclusion that you don’t really need the extra time unless you’re making money off your photos (or super into photography).
 There was plenty of time to stick around at the back at the regular tour group to take pictures and see the canyon.
 We weren’t rushed at all.